Lab Director

 cwnaber

 I studied Psychology, Linguistics, and Music Performance at Emory University.
-After a stint at Epic and UW-Madison’s CSD capstone program, I started working in SMAC Lab in Summer 2019.
-I programmed experiments related to timing in speech, assisted students on projects, and improved lab tools like Audapter.
-In Summer 2021 I became lab manager.
+After a stint at Epic and UW-Madison’s CSD capstone program, I started working in SMAC Lab in 2019, then became lab manager of SMAC and BLAB in 2021.
+I program lab tools, train students, assist postdocs on projects, and generally enjoy the art, craft, and process of making the lab run smoothly.

 Yuyu Zeng